espocrm/espocrm/README.md

 You need to have nodejs installed.

 1. Change to the project's root directory.
-2. Install project dependencies with npm install.
+2. Install project dependencies with `npm install`.
-3. Run Grunt with grunt.
+3. Run Grunt with `grunt`.

 The build will be created in the `build` directory.